Kaneland’s magical season ends with Class 3A supersectional loss to DePaul Prep

 Kaneland's Marshawn Cocroft, right, steals the ball from DePaul College Prep's Rykan Woo during the Class 3A boys supersectional at NOW Arena on Monday, March 10, 2025 in Hoffman Estates.

-The Rams put the pressure on the Knights early in the game, putting extreme focus on junior guard Marshawn Cocroft and senior forward Freddy Hassan throughout the majority of the first half.
+The Rams put pressure on the Knights early in the game, putting extreme focus on junior guard Marshawn Cocroft and senior forward Freddy Hassan throughout the majority of the first half.

-“[Cocroft and Hassan] are outstanding players, and we wanted to make sure that they saw a man and a half,” DePaul Prep coach Tom Kleinschmidt said.
+“[Cocroft and Hassan] are outstanding players, and we wanted to make sure that they saw a man-and-a-half,” DePaul Prep coach Tom Kleinschmidt said.
 “We wanted to make sure that they saw that early.”

 “When we had the ball, there was always a defender on the help side keying in on our best players,” said Cocroft, who finished with six points and four assists.
 “They were more physical than us.
-I just feel like they were really ready for us, and we just didn’t match up.”
+I just feel like they were really ready for us and we just didn’t match up.”

 While Kaneland struggled to find the basket, DePaul Prep had no problem getting points on the board.
-The Rams finished the game shooting 75.6% (25 of 33) from the floor and already had a 43-12 lead heading into halftime.
+The Rams finished the game shooting 75.6% (25 of 33) from the floor and had a 43-12 lead heading into halftime.

-“They hit shot after shot, and they just didn’t miss much,” Colombe said.
+“They hit shot after shot and they just didn’t miss much,” Colombe said.
 “We haven’t had a team shoot like that all season.”

 Kaneland's Luke Reinert, left, and Freddy Hassan sit together on the bench during the Class 3A boys supersectional at NOW Arena on Monday, March 10, 2025 in Hoffman Estates.